IanBotashev/probe-console/docs/ideas.md

 | Drill        | Mines resources                                  | 1           | 10          |

+Probes also have a certain amount of fuel, each fuel point allows them to move to another celestial object

 ## Objects
 There's tiers to the objects, each consequent tier has more resources than the last.
 Although, higher tiers have less expensive resources, usually only having lower tiers of resources